Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

     }
 });
 ```

 #### Uploading Artwork

 As mentioned before, the behavior of `SdlFile` and `SdlArtwork` are the same.
 But to help separate code, we have also included `uploadArtwork` and `uploadArtworks` methods to the `FileManager` that work the same as their `SdlFile` counterparts shown above.

 ### File Naming

 The file name can only consist of letters (a-Z) and numbers (0-9), otherwise the SDL Core may fail to find the uploaded file (even if it was uploaded successfully).

 ### File Persistance

-`SdlFile` supports uploading persistant images, i.e. images that do not become deleted when your application disconnects.
+`SdlFile` supports uploading persistent images, i.e. images that do not become deleted when your application disconnects.
 Persistance should be used for images relating to your UI, and not for dynamic aspects, such as Album Artwork.

 !!! note
 Be aware that persistance will not work if space on the head unit is limited.
 !!!

 ### Overwrite Stored Files

 If a file being uploaded has the same name as an already uploaded file, the new file will overwrite the previous file.

 ### Check if a File Has Already Been Uploaded

 `FileManager` provides 2 methods that allow you to check if a file has been uploaded.

-#### getRemoteFileNames()
+#### Getting Remote Files

 `getRemoteFileNames()` returns a `List<String>` of the names of files that are uploaded to the head unit.